AdrienFeillard/OptML_project/README.md

 pip install -r requirements.txt
 ```

-### How to use the library
+## Usage

-- The `train.py` script is used for individual training runs.
-It is highly configurable via command-line arguments listed at the end of this document.
+* The **`train.py`** script is used for individual training runs.
+It's highly configurable via command-line arguments, which are detailed in the [Command-Line Arguments](#command-line-arguments-for-trainpy) section.

-- `run_experiment.py` file is parametrisable, and is used to launch many training sequencially.
-It will always run the baseline for each experiments.
+* The **`run_experiment.py`** script allows for extensive parameterization and is used to launch multiple training runs sequentially.
+It will always include a **baseline run** for comparison in each set of experiments.

-- A directory `checkpoints` is generated, it contains the checkpoint for each experiences launches and a `metrics` directory that contains many JSON of metrics of each experiment (all contained in `all_metrics.json`)
+* A **`checkpoints/`** directory is automatically generated.
+This directory contains model checkpoints for each experiment run, along with a **`metrics/`** subdirectory.
+Inside `metrics/`, you'll find multiple JSON files containing detailed metrics for each experiment.

 ## Project Structure